 The available-for-sale reserve is included in regulatory capital under CRD IV.

-Under the rules of CRD IV, intangible assets and deferred tax assets that rely on future profitability and that arise from temporary differences are deducted from capital.
+Under the rules of CRD IV, intangible assets and deferred tax assets that rely on future profitability and that arise from temporary differences are deducted from capital, along with the Society's investments in subsidiary undertakings.